rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<evaluate assert="{js:result == 0}" target="db">` select count(*) from db_category left join db_product on db_product.category_id = db_category.id
 where db_product.category_id is null`</evaluate>`

-The `<evaluate>` element works as follows: First, it evaluates a script the same way like an `<execute>` element does – In this example, the 'select' query is performed on the database.
+The `<evaluate>` element works as follows: First, it evaluates a script the same way as an `<execute>` element does – In this example, the 'select' query is performed on the database.
 Then the result into a variable named 'result' and the ' assert' condition is evaluated which checks the value of the result and returns true or false. if the assertion resolves to 'false', Benerator raises an error.